ultra-hash/simple_cod4_status_and_screenshots_taker_from_website/README.md

-# cod4_take_screenshots_from_website
+# simple cod4 status and screenshots taker from website
- This is writen in php to take screenshots of the players , playing in the server from the website.
+This is writen in php to take screenshots of the players , playing in the server from the website. and this also serves as cod4 server status viewer

 installation procedure
 1. clone the files to the webroot folder or sub directory.